As a parent, guardian or carer, what do I need to know?

 - the level of adjustment your child receives at school (one of four levels is chosen by the school team to reflect the type of support your child requires: quality differentiated teaching practice, supplementary adjustment, substantial adjustment, or extensive adjustment).

-The information collected by schools for the NCCD will ultimately be provided to the Australian Government Department of Education and Training.
+The information collected by schools for the NCCD will ultimately be provided to the Australian Government Department of Education.
 In some cases this will involve the school passing the information directly to the Department.
 In other cases the school will provide it to its state or territory government agency (or other relevant body) in the first instance, and that agency will then provide the information to the Department.

 While it is not possible for schools or families to ‘opt out’ of the NCCD, the privacy and confidentiality of all students and their families is treated with utmost importance.
 Data is collected within each school, and personal details, such as student names and other identifying information, are not provided to local or federal education authorities.